-In the month of March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization and has had a significant financial, market and social dislocating impact.
-Financial statements are required to be adjusted for events occurring between the date of the financial statements and the date of the auditors' report which provide additional evidence relating to conditions that existed at year end.
-Management completed this assessment and did not identify any such adjustments.
-While the duration of the impact of COVID-19 is uncertain at this point, it has the potential to adversely affect the value of the Corporation's loans receivable.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation is not known at this time.
+While the duration of the impact of COVID-19 remains uncertain, it has the potential to adversely affect the value of the Corporation's loans receivable.
+The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effects on the Corporation is not known at this time.